 I am visiting from overseas.
 Can I claim my GST back when I leave?

-No, there is no provision for a refund of goods and services tax for travellers in New Zealand.
+There is no provision for a refund of goods and services tax (GST) for travellers in New Zealand.

 What are my rights if I buy a parallel import and it turns out to be faulty?

-Parallel importing is the practice of buying goods for a cheaper price in another country and bringing them to New Zealand to sell at lower than the usual market rate.
-For example, if a company such as The Warehouse buys Sony products in Malaysia and sells them in New Zealand for a cheaper price than Sony itself would – that is called parallel importing.
-It is legal, but the goods have to be the ‘real deal’ – no counterfeits or fakes.
+This allows the retailer or wholesaler to sell the goods to consumers at cheaper prices.
+For example, a business such as The Warehouse could buy Sony products in Malaysia and sell them in New Zealand for a cheaper price than a licensed Sony retailer in New Zealand would.
+This is legal, but the goods have to be genuine – not counterfeits or fakes.

-If the goods were bought from a New Zealand retailer then you have the rights you normally would under the Consumer Guarantees Act or the Fair Trading Act.
+As long as you bought the goods from a New Zealand retailer then you have the rights you normally would under the Consumer Guarantees Act and the Fair Trading Act.

 I returned my phone to the retailer because it’s faulty, and they charged me an inspection fee!
 Are they allowed to do that?

 Retailers are responsible for remedying faulty goods under the Consumer Guarantees Act (CGA), either by fixing the problem or replacing the phone.
 The retailer must do this regardless of any warranty that came with the phone.
 The CGA says that goods must be durable and last for a reasonable amount of time.
 The definition of reasonable will depend on the price you paid for the item and how long ago you bought it.

 However some retailers charge an inspection fee to assess whether an item is faulty - and therefore covered under the CGA.
 If the good is faulty then they refund that fee to you, and remedy the faulty phone.